MOCA Drawing Series - Museum of Contemporary Art by Arata Isozaki

 Text by the Architects / MOCA

-Japanese architect Arata Isozaki created a contrast to the extreme heights of the Bunker Hill glass-and-steel high rise towers by designing MOCA as a sunken, red sandstone-clad space.
+Japanese architect Arata Isozaki contrasted the extreme heights of the Bunker Hill glass-and-steel high-rise towers by designing MOCA as a sunken, red sandstone-clad space.
 The entrance is marked by an arch leading to a subterranean terraced courtyard.
 Under and around the courtyard are the public galleries.
 Only four of its seven levels are above the street level.

 Administrative offices are located at the level of Upper Grand Street under a barrel-shaped roof.
 Isozaki chose forms and shapes for the building that were vaguely traditional, but mostly abstract.
 East Asian traditions were referenced with the play between positive and negative (building and courtyard) space.
 At its opening, critics derided the building’s windowless, blank wall along the Grand Street sidewalk, but Isozaki deliberately designed the building to face inward towards the California Plaza development.